Ankushryuga/Skills-Prepration/microservice/intro.md

 ## Monitoring and Logging:
 Middleware often includes monitoring and logging components like **ELK Stack**, **Prometheus**, and **Grafana** to track the health, performance, and behavior of microservices.
 This aids in troubleshooting and performance optimization.

+## Microservices + Security
+Security is a crucial aspect when building microservices, only authorized users must have access to your APIs.
+So, how can you secure your microservices?

+1. **Choose an authentication mechanism:** Secure your microservices through token-based authentication (JWT or OAuth2.0), API Keys, or session-based authentication, depending on your applications requirements.

+2. **Centralized Authentication Service**: Consider using a centralized authentication service if you have multiple microservices.
+This allows users to authenticate once and obtain tokens for subsequent requests.
+If you are using an API Gateway, Authentication and Authorization will usually be centralized there.

+3. **Secure Communication**: Ensure that communication b/w microservices and client is encrypted using TLS(usually HTTPS) or other Secure protocols to prevent eavesdropping and data interception.

+4. **Implement Authenticaion Middleware**: Each microservice should include authentication middleware to validate incoming requests.
+Verify tokens or credentials and extract user identity.

+5. **Token Validation**: For token-based authentication, validate **JWT tokens or OAuth 2.0** tokens using libraries or frameworks that support token validation.
+Ensure token expiration checks.

+6. **User and Role Management**: Implement user and role management within each microservice oo use an external identity provider to manage user identities and permissions.

+7. **Role-Based Access Control (RBAC)**: Implement RBAC to define roles and permissions.
+Assign roles to users and use them to control access to specific microservice endpoints or resources.

+8. **Authorization Middleware**: Include authorization middleware in each microservice to enforce access control based on user roles and permissions.
+This middleware should check whether the authenticated user has the necessary permissions to perform the requested action.

+9. **Fine-Grained Access Control**: Consider implementing fine-grained access control to control access to individual resources or data records within a microservice based on user attributes, roles, or ownership.

+## Testing Microservices:
+1. **Unit Testing**: Unit testing individual micrsoervice.
+2. **Integration Testing**: verifying different microservices work together correctly when interacting.

+## Deploying Microservices to a production environment:
+1. Containerization and Orchestration:
+2. Infrasturea as code.
+3. CI/CD.
+4. Environment Configuration
+5. Secret Management.
+6. Monitoring and logging.

+## Scalling Microservices:
+1. Vertical Scaling
+2. Horizontal scaling